 In the same way, Satan would have single moms believe the world’s view that sex outside of marriage is not that big of a deal.
 But to God, it is a really big deal that will cost you dearly.

-SEE ALSO: Dating And The Single Mom
+SEE ALSO: 6 Rules for Dating as a Single Mom

 What’s the cost?

 Single mom, your example in the area of sexual purity is vital.
 I cannot stress enough the damage a mother’s sexual immorality can have upon her children.
 If you have sex outside of marriage, not only will your sin likely cause your kids to stumble in the area of their own purity, but your sin will quench the Spirit in your life and your parenting will be done in the flesh—and not by the power of the Holy Spirit working through you.*

 No matter what today’s culture says, don’t be deceived.
 You will reap what you sow if you sow seeds of immorality (See Galatians 6:7-9).

 You must understand just how serious sexual immorality is.
 It dishonors Christ and quenches the Spirit in your life.
 And when you are not being Spirit-led, you become vulnerable to Satan’s deceptions and prone to succumb to sin.

 Raising children without being sensitive to the leading of the Holy Spirit will most certainly steal from you the wisdom and discernment God wants to give you in your ministry of motherhood.

 Proverbs 11:18-19 promises: “He who sows righteousness will have a sure reward.
 As righteousness leads to life.”